kartik-mundkar/code-to-github/README.md

 ## 🚀 Overview

-Auto Code Uploader is a Chrome extension that automatically uploads solved coding problems from LeetCode and GeeksforGeeks to a GitHub repository.
+*code-to-github* is a Chrome extension that automatically uploads solved coding problems from LeetCode and GeeksforGeeks to a GitHub repository.
 The extension extracts the problem title, code, and language, then organizes solutions in a structured GitHub repository.

 ## 📌 Features

-✅ Supports LeetCode & GeeksforGeeks (more platforms coming soon!)
+✅ Supports LeetCode & GeeksforGeeks.

-✅ Auto-extracts problem title & code
+✅ Auto-extracts problem title & code.

-✅ Draggable 'Upload to GitHub' button for easy access
+✅ Draggable 'Upload to GitHub' button for easy access.

-✅ Secure authentication using GitHub App (no manual tokens required)

-✅ Uploads solutions into date-wise structured folders
+✅ Uploads solutions into date-wise structured folders.

-✅ Success & failure notifications with toasts
+✅ Success & failure notifications with toasts.

 ## 🔧 Installation Guide